jayminwest/TeachNicheOfficial/ai_docs/issues/2025-02-27-migrate-to-google-cloud-platform.md

   - ✅ Created test script for email service
   - ✅ Enabled Gmail API in Google Cloud Console
   - ✅ Successfully tested email service with test-email-service.ts
-- ⚠️ Database schema mismatch
+- ✅ Database schema mismatch
-  - ⚠️ Error in seed-test-data.ts: "column 'username' of relation 'profiles' does not exist"
+  - ✅ Error in seed-test-data.ts: "column 'username' of relation 'profiles' does not exist"
-  - ⚠️ Need to update seed script to match actual database schema
+  - ✅ Updated seed script to match actual database schema
-  - ⚠️ Need to verify database schema against application expectations
+  - ✅ Verified database schema against application expectations
-  - ⚠️ Error: "null value in column 'full_name' of relation 'profiles' violates not-null constraint"
+  - ✅ Error: "null value in column 'full_name' of relation 'profiles' violates not-null constraint"
-  - ⚠️ Need to check for and handle full_name column in profiles table
+  - ✅ Added checks for and handling of full_name column in profiles table
-  - ⚠️ Need to update seed-test-data.ts to handle all required columns in profiles table
+  - ✅ Updated seed-test-data.ts to handle all required columns in profiles table
+  - ✅ Added support for fee_percentage column in purchases table
+  - ✅ Successfully seeded test data with all required columns

 ### Next Steps
 - ✅ Fix module resolution in test scripts